awallace689/CGMaker/README.md

 CardGame's Goal

     The large amount of inherited functionality by design allows for rapid GameBundle development.
-It's benefits so far are best exemplified by the Blackjack implementation.
+Its benefits so far are best exemplified by the Blackjack implementation.

     CardGame/GameBundle/BlackjackBundle/ only needs to slightly extend the functionality of some generic